Why use a Financial Advisor over a Bank or Credit Union?

 1. Choice

-The biggest advantage of a Financial Broker over a bank/credit union is choice.
-When you sit in front of a Financial Broker you have access to a choice of product providers versus visiting the bank/credit union who only have access to one provider’s products and is tied to that provider in giving you “independent” advice.
+The biggest advantage of a Financial Advisor over a bank/credit union is choice.
+When you sit in front of a Financial Advisor, you have access to a choice of product providers versus visiting the bank/credit union who only have access to one provider’s products and is tied to that provider in giving you “independent” advice.
 This is important when looking for advice on any financial product and gives you much more options on product choice, provider choice, and cost.

 1. Experience / Relationship

 Ask your representative in the bank/credit union how long they have been helping people with their financial advice.
-Financial Brokers own their own businesses and are committed to their clients in the long-term, with many years of industry experience.
-Banks are large institutions that move their staff around so you cannot be guaranteed to have the ongoing advisor relationship that a Financial Broker can provide.
+Financial Advisors own their own businesses and are committed to their clients in the long-term, with many years of industry experience.
+Banks are large institutions that move their staff around so you cannot be guaranteed to have the ongoing advisor relationship that a Financial Advisor can provide.
 Credit Unions have only just entered the financial services world.
 So really how much experience will they have?

 1. Specialisation